 Over the course of his distinguished career, John has received several commendations and awards for outstanding achievement.
-He was also invited by the DOJ Office of Overseas Prosecutorial Development Assistance and Training (OPDAT) to help train foreign prosecutors and investigators in Nairobi, Kenya.
+He was also invited by the DOJ Office of Overseas Prosecutorial Development Assistance and Training to help train foreign prosecutors and investigators in Nairobi, Kenya.
+He won the Director’s award from the DOJ’s Executive Office for the U.S. Attorneys in 2010, the Investigator of the Year Award from the Federal Law Enforcement Foundation in 2009 and the Department of Labor Office of Inspector General’s Honor Award.